ahmedaq/MPF-BML-GUI/README.md

     * Do not change the default installation folder ("Applications") of MATLAB runtime libraries.
     * This will install MPF-BML-GUI as well as MATLAB runtime libraries (required to run the app).
 This procedure may take 2 – 3 minutes on a standard computer.

-2. Open terminal and go to /Documents/MPF-BML-GUI/applications/ directory and type the following command
+2. Open terminal and go to /Documents/MPF-BML-GUI/applications/ directory and type the following command:
     ```
     ./run_MPF_BML.sh /Applications/MATLAB/MATLAB_Runtime/v93/
     ```